steffistae/esi__FE_verkaufversand/README.md

 In the project directory, you can run:

 ### How to install and start the App with NPM
-When the folder is downloaded and unziped make sure to run ####'npm install' in the directory first, to download all dependencies and node modules needed for the framework.
+When the folder is downloaded and unziped make sure to run `npm install` in the directory first, to download all dependencies and node modules needed for the framework.
 This has to be done every time you add or modify the package.json file.
-Afterwards, run ####'npm start' to start the app locally under http://localhost:3000
+Afterwards, run `npm start` to start the app locally under http://localhost:3000

 Here are some useful informations regarding the react documentation: